 - Compliant with any OS (Windows, DOS, Mac, Linux, UNIX) that supports IDE storage devices

 There isn’t much to test on a product like this other than just using it, and use it I did.
 I run a graphic design and computer repair shop out of my office and this product is perfect for working on older PC’s and there are a lot of them still around trust me.
-I am constantly getting the granny with the hand me down for e-mail that clicked on one too many “yes buttons” coming through the shop.
-This little device is perfect for plugging into my diagnostic rig and running scans through SATA instead of dealing with slave and master pins it usually just works without any or at least minimal hair loss.
+I am constantly getting the granny with the hand-me-down PC for e-mail that clicked on one too many “yes buttons” coming through the shop.
+This little device is perfect for plugging into my diagnostic rig and running scans through SATA instead of dealing with slave and master pins it usually just works without any, or at least minimal hair loss.

 Would I recommend this product?
 Yes, of course not everyone needs one of these but if you are in a HDD predicament this could be your low cost option for prolonging old drives or old motherboards.